top of page

 ❌ Refusing to give Heap back his staff

-❌ Refusing to give Heap back his IT Department
+❌ Refusing to give Heap back his IT Department and servers

 ❌ Refused to give Heap access to key County buildings where the Recorder’s staff works

-❌ Refused to approve Heap’s Deputy Recorder pick
+❌ Delayed approving Heap’s Deputy Recorder pick

 ❌ Trying to turn the Recorder duties over to bad actors who keep our elections chaotic and skirt the law

-Call Chairman Thomas Galvin: 602-506-7431; district2@maricopa.gov
+Contact Info for Chairman Thomas Galvin: 602-506-7431; district2@maricopa.gov

 Legal History and Precedent